 Oxford Art Online is a gateway to full text articles in Grove Art Online, the most comprehensive, scholarly encyclopedic reference, and other art reference resources, including the Benezit Dictionary of Artists, and the Encyclopedia of Aesthetics.

-Provides abstracts and citations to the scholarly literature in the behavioral sciences and mental health.
-The Includes material of relevance to psychologists and professionals in related fields such as psychiatry, management, business, education, social science, neuroscience, law, medicine, and social work.
+The database provides abstracts and citations to the scholarly literature in the behavioral sciences and mental health.
+The online resource includes material of relevance to psychologists and professionals in related fields such as psychiatry, management, business, education, social science, neuroscience, law, medicine, and social work.

 PubMed is the National Center for Biotechnology Information (NCBI) search tool biomedical literature.
 It includes bibliographic information from the MEDLINE database, as well as from additional life science journals.
 PubMed also provides access and links to NCBI's integrated suite of molecular biology databases.